Hero Background

 5. Bathroom Remodeling for Comfort & Safety

 Bathrooms get heavy use in winter, and this is the season when comfort upgrades feel the most valuable.
-A bathroom remodel can also address moisture control, aging fixtures, and safety.
+A bathroom remodel can also solve ventilation issues, moisture damage, and safety concerns—especially for families planning long-term living.

 5.1 Popular Winter Bathroom Upgrades